Beatriz-S/To-do/README.md

 # Simple To-do

-Simple To-do is an android app that allows building a to-do list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Simple To-do is an android app that allows users to build a to-do list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 ## User Stories